-Following the Market Review, the Authority issued a set of regulatory instruments 20 February 2023 with the aimed to facilitate effective competition, ensure fair and non-discriminatory market conduct, and mitigate the risk of monopolistic and/or dominant behaviors:
+Following these findings, on 20 February 2023, AITI introduced a set of regulatory instruments to facilitate effective competition, ensure fair and non-discriminatory market conduct, and mitigate the risk of monopolistic or dominant behaviour:

 Telecommunications Code